-VII.
-HARBOR COMMITTEE:

-- A. The Board of Selectmen shall appoint three registered voters of West Newbury to serve as a Harbor Committee.
+- VII.
+HARBOR COMMITTEE: [Amended at the Special Town Meeting held on November 4, 2013, approved by the Attorney General on February 27, 2014 and posted according to law on March 12, 2014, which changed "registered voters" to "town residents"] - A. The Board of Selectmen shall appoint three town residents of West Newbury to serve as a Harbor Committee.
 Initial appointments shall be for one, two, and three years with each subsequent term to be three years.
-The Harbor Master shall be an ex-officio member of the Committee. - B. The Committee is advisory and shall report to the Board of Selectmen from time to time to make recommendations on any and all matters related to marine activity afloat or ashore.
+The Harbor Master shall be an exofficio member of the Committee. - B. The Committee is advisory and shall report to the Board of Selectmen from time to time to make recommendations on any and all matters related to marine activity afloat or ashore.